javascript-tutorial/en.javascript.info/1-js/02-first-steps/11-logical-operators/article.md

     That importance of this feature becomes obvious if an operand isn't just a value, but an expression with a side effect, such as a variable assignment or a function call.

-    In the example below, the first message is printed, while the second is not:
+    In the example below, only the second message is printed:

     ```js run no-beautify
     *!*true*/!* || alert("not printed");